Pranjal001/DLassignment3/README.md

 - -wp : to enter wandb project name
-- -we " to enter wandb entity name should be used for managing and logging data on wandb
+- -we " to enter wandb entity name should be used for managing and logging data on wandb NOTE_2 : The command line argument take input for data path of the folder(-dp) and it doesnt take a zip file location as input